kateolmstead/playnomics-ios/README.md

 }
 ```

-Once the player, authorizes push notifications from your app, you need to provide Playnomics with player's device token:
+Once the user, authorizes push notifications from your app, you need to provide Playnomics with user’s device token:

 ```objectivec
 @implementation AppDelegate